 1 – Crushing It in Apartments and Commercial Real Estate | By Brian Murray

-Murray’s book describes failures, success, pros, and cons to the field, thereby, providing valuable insight from both perspectives.
+Murray’s book describes the failures, successes, pros, and cons of the field, thereby providing valuable insight from both perspectives.
 The book provides inspiration, illustrations, and storytelling.

-Brian’s book covers many aspects of the real estate investing field; methods of buying, running, and selling real estate; practical strategies on loans and creative funding.
-It furthers discusses costs management and formulas to solidify the investment strategy.
+Brian’s book covers many aspects of the real estate investing field; methods of buying, running, and selling real estate; practical strategies on loans, and creative funding.
+It further discusses cost management and formulas to solidify the investment strategy.

 The text opens the reader to think at a higher level, bigger, and differently.
 This book is recommended for every level of the real estate investor and obtains knowledge from the basics to the more advanced investor.